Exasol Admin

 Exasol Admin is an easy-to-use web interface that allows you to carry out common administration tasks such as monitoring your database, generating and analyzing logs, creating backup schedules, updating Exasol, and managing files in BucketFS.

-In a new deployment of Exasol, you must enable the Exasol Admin UI server in the deployment configuration during the installation procedure.
+In a new deployment of Exasol, you must enable Exasol Admin in the deployment configuration during the installation procedure.
 To learn more, see Install Exasol - step by step.

-If you are upgrading to Exasol 2025.1.0 or later from an earlier rolling release version of Exasol 8, you need to manually enable Exasol Admin after the update.
-For more information, contact Support.
+If you are updating to Exasol 2025.1 or later from an earlier rolling release version of Exasol 8, there is no step to enable Exasol Admin during the update procedure.
+Instead you have to manually enable Exasol Admin after the update.
+For more information, see Enable Exasol Admin after updating.

 This article provides an overview of how to use Exasol Admin.
 For more details about each function, use the links to the related sections in the documentation.